MicrosoftDocs/ef-core-for-beginners/instructor/script-outline.md

     1. displayproducts snippet in *Program.cs* to read a filtered, ordered list of products to console.
     1. linqproducts snippet to change previous query to Linq format.
 Build & run.
     1. updateproduct snippet in *Program.cs* to modify a single product (price increase).
 Build & run.
 P
-    1. Replace line that  sets price with `context.Remove(squeakyBone);` in *Program.cs* to delete a single product.
+    1. Replace line that  sets price with `context.Remove(threeMeat);` in *Program.cs* to delete a single product.
 Build & run.

 1. Outro
     1. Check out aka.ms/learn-ef-core!